-State Farm is America's biggest home and auto insurance group, now with a foothold in general financial services as well.
-Still operating as a mutual association, it covers approximately one out of every five cars in the US, and close to the same percentage of homes.
-In a fiercely competitive market, State Farm has for many years attempted to differentiate itself from its rivals through a "good neighbour" policy, leaning heavily on its heritage of fair dealing and promoting a spirit of mutual trust between the company and its customers.
+State Farm is America's biggest home and auto insurance group.
+Still operating as a mutual association of separate companies, it covers approximately one out of every five cars in the US, and close to the same percentage of homes.
+In a fiercely competitive market, State Farm has for many years attempted to differentiate itself from its rivals through a "good neighbor" policy, leaning heavily on its heritage of fair dealing and promoting a spirit of mutual trust between the company and its customers.
 However, three consecutive years of underwriting losses finally forced it to raise premiums in late 2010 and 2011.
 There was a similarly huge rise in payouts in 2016 and again in 2017, but State Farm has begun lowering premiums in several cases to maintain competitiveness.
-That year, the group reported operating losses from its insurance divisions, but these were offset by investment gains.
-Overall revenues were $78.3bn with net income of $2.2bn.
-State Farm had around 81m insurance policies in-force, more than half of them for auto, and managed 2m bank accounts.
-NAIC recorded written premiums totalling $64.9bn, including $41.8bn for private auto.
-State Farm was the #1 insurer in private auto and also homeowners multiple peril.
+For 2019, State Farm was once again the biggest property & casualty insurer in the US by cover, with premiums written of $65.6bn, almost 50% higher than its closest competitor (Geico/Berkshire Hathaway).
+Homeowners premiums of $18.7bn were equivalent to almost 18% market share, and more than double second-placed Allstate.
+Private passenger auto premiums were $40.9bn.
+Combined revenues including income from investments were $79.4bn, with net earnings of $5.6bn.
+State Farm had around 82m insurance policies in-force, more than half of them for auto.
+However, after dabbling for several years in general financial services, the association announced plans to withdraw from that segment in 2020, agreeing an alliance instead with US Bank.
+The latter will gradually assume control of State Farm's 2m or so consumer savings and credit card accounts, but the insurer's team of 19,000 sales agents will be able to market US Bank services to their insurance customers.
+In 2021, State Farm made its first ever acquisition, with a deal to absorb Gainsco, a specialist in non-standard minimum-limit auto insurance, for $400m.
 Michael Tipsord is chairman & CEO.
-The company's advertising is currently divided between mainstream spots featuring real-life State Farm agents in lightly comic situations, or a running series featuring actor Oscar Nunez (as an agent) with NBA stars Chris Paul and James Harden.
+The company's advertising has traditionally been divided between mainstream spots featuring actual State Farm agents in lightly comic situations or, increasingly, a series featuring NBA star Chris Paul and a collection of other well-known athletes in supporting roles.
+In these spots, "Jake from State Farm" is now played by an actor, though he was originally played by a real-life agent.

 Which agencies handle advertising for State Farm?
 Find out more from Adbrands Account Assignments